We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Eczema and autoimmune conditions

 Some autoimmune conditions such as eczema weaken the body’s immune system, allowing otherwise harmless bacteria to overgrow on the tongue.
-In a 2017 study, out of 35 individuals with yellow tongue coating, 32 had acute or severe eczema.
+In a

 In the same study, out of 122 patients with white tongue coating, only three had acute eczema.